langchain-ai/langchain/libs/langchain/tests/README.md

 ### Prepare

-This repository contains functional tests for several search engines and databases.
+The integration tests exercise several search engines and databases.
 The tests aim to verify the correct behavior of the engines and databases according to their specifications and requirements.

 To run some integration tests, such as tests located in `tests/integration_tests/vectorstores/`, you will need to install the following